-She received her PhD degree in Medicine in 2006 and subsequently joined the Eating Disorder Research Lab, Neuroscience Division at the Garvan Institute of Medical Research.
-She was promoted to Group Leader of Neuroendocrinology Group in 2013 when she started to lead a research team within the Eating Disorder Research Lab.
+She received her PhD degree in Medicine in 2006 and subsequently started postdoc training at the Eating Disorder Research Lab, Neuroscience Division at the Garvan Institute.
+She was promoted to Group Leader of Neuroendocrinology Group in 2014, leading her independent research.
 She is currently a Conjoint Senior Lecturer at St Vincent's Clinical School, Faculty of Medicine, UNSW Sydney.
 In February 2012, she received her Australian Medical Council (AMC) Certificate after successfully re-qualifying her medical degree in Australia, which allows her to practice medicine in Australia as well as to bridge the gap between basic science and clinical practice.

 Awards and Honours

 2005 - Travel Grant, 15th Annual Meeting of the Australian and New Zealand Bone and Mineral Society (ANZBMS), Perth, WA, Australia

 2002-2005 - International Postgraduate Research Scholarship (IPRS), University of New South Wales